-CONSECH20 aims at developing innovative approaches for the conservation and protection of 20th cent. heritage concrete buildings against the ever-changing urban impacts, taking into account both technical and social aspects.
+CONSECH20 aimed at developing innovative approaches for the conservation and protection of 20th cent. heritage concrete buildings against the ever-changing urban impacts, taking into account both technical and social aspects.
 The 20th cent. concrete heritage is a major challenge for conservation both because of its remarkable architectural variety and experimental character in use of materials and technologies as well as due to the lack of recognition of its cultural and historical value by the wide public.
 These aspects, together with the fast-changing urban environment, are leading causes of its deterioration and, sometimes, demolition.

 (i) Increase the potential of 20th cent. historic concrete CH as a promotion vector for social integration and cultural tourism,